divyanandvs/divyanandvs-locus-assignment/README.txt

 Logic:

-Get user input of latitutude nad longitude of the desired location
+Get user input of latitutude and longitude of the desired location

 Find the current date in the region based on latitude and longitude